sandra-calvo/watson-visual-recognition-lab/README.md

 ![](/screenshots/Picture25.png?raw=true)

 In order to make the lab easier we are going to import the rest of the code.
-You can get the complete Node-RED flow from the Visual-recognition-flow.txt.
+You can get the complete Node-RED flow from the **Node-RED-VisualRecognition-flow.txt**.

 Import the flow by simply clickcing on the 3 white lines on the top right corner of the Node-RED window.
 Import - Clipboard - and paste the text you copied from above.